Skopje 2014: Warrior on Horseback monument

 The statue was sculpted by Valentina Stevanovska and cast in bronze with lost wax casting technique in the Ferdinando Marinelli Artistic Foundry of Florence.

 "Alexander" was officially completed on September 8, 2011 to commemorate 20 years of the independence of the Republic of Macedonia.
 It is 14.5 m (47.6 ft) tall and it sits on a cylindrical column, which itself is 10 m (32.8 ft) in height.
 The column consists of three large ivory sections, each separated by a thinner bronze ring.
 Each section contains reliefs.
 The column stands in a fountain.
 At the base of the column are 8 bronze soldiers, each 3 m (9.8 ft) tall.
 There are also 8 bronze lions, each 2.5 m (8.3 ft) tall, around the edges of the fountain pool, four of which act as part of the fountain, releasing water from their mouths.
 The fountain also plays music.

-The total cost of the Warrior on a Horse monument is roughly 7.5 million euros.
+The total cost of the Warrior on Horseback monument is roughly 7.5 million euros.